-Thoff is capricious, strong, and bright (Str 21, Int 13).
+Thoff is capricious, strong, and bright.
 He wears thousands of coins worth of jewelry, which he loves dearly.
-A DC 10 WISDOM (PERCEPTION) check spots that he wears a large, bronze key around his neck, clearly old from the encrustation of verdigris covering it.
+He also wears a large, bronze key around his neck, clearly old from the encrustation of verdigris covering it.
 This key is the Key to the Red Vault, one of the locations in the Red City - a place that his ancestors helped build, and something that has been passed down from leader to leader for generations.
 Thoff has no knowledge of the vault, and he and his people fear the cleaver-men of the Red City, and its new queen.